benchopt/benchopt/doc/get_started.rst

 ------------

-Now that you have a glimpse on benchopt, you can explore more advanced topics such writing your own benchmark, modifying exiting ones, and customizing its run.
+Now that you have a glimpse on benchopt, you can explore more advanced topics such writing your own benchmark, modifying exiting ones, and customizing the benchmark's run.